This is a brief overview of

 - Resolve any issues relating to arrears of non-SP eligible support costs.

-- Inform Financial Assessment team of any special requirements – eg translation/interpretation services; large print; advocate.
+- Inform Financial Assessment team of any special requirements – for example, translation/interpretation services; large print; advocate.

 - Inform Financial Assessment team of any risk factors involved in undertaking the Assessment.